Having an online store is critical to the success of a business — now more than ever.

 You must understand your character count or product description standard with every POS system you consider.
 Keep in mind, you may also have to add or tweak product descriptions so they aren’t just short abbreviations that only you and your employees can understand.

-Remember, your customers depend on your product descriptions to understand your products.
+Remember, your customers depend on your product descriptions and images to understand your products.
 A bad product description could hinder sales (and increase returns)!

 You’re up and running, but the journey doesn’t quite stop there.